Add Digital Signature Excel Java

 Introduction

-Digital signatures solve these headaches by providing cryptographic proof that your Excel files haven’t been altered.
-They’re basically like sealing a document with a tamper-evident seal—if anyone changes even a single cell, the signature becomes invalid.
+Add digital signature excel solves these headaches by providing cryptographic proof that your Excel files haven’t been altered.
+Think of it as a tamper‑evident seal: if anyone changes even a single cell, the signature becomes invalid.

-In this tutorial, you’ll learn how to add digital signatures to Excel spreadsheets programmatically using GroupDocs.Signature for Java.
-Whether you’re building an automated invoicing system or securing financial reports before distribution, this guide will walk you through everything you need (including the gotchas that usually trip people up).
+In this tutorial you’ll learn how to add a digital signature to Excel spreadsheets programmatically using GroupDocs.Signature for Java.
+Whether you’re building an automated invoicing system or securing financial reports before distribution, we’ll walk through everything you need—including the common pitfalls that trip developers up.

 Prerequisites

-• Digital Certificate: A .pfx or .p12 file containing your private key (we’ll explain this more below)
+• Digital certificate – a .pfx or .p12 file containing your private key.

 Understanding Digital Certificates (The Quick Version)

-• PFX/P12 files contain your private key and certificate bundled together
+• PFX/P12 files bundle the private key and public certificate in a single encrypted file.

-• Certificate authorities issue these certificates (or you can create self-signed ones for testing)
+• Certificate authorities (or self‑signed certs for testing) issue the certificate.

 <dependency>